forward3d/cap-ec2/README.md

 In the "staging" stage, all roles would apply *only* to `server-4`.

+### Servers in multiple stages

+If your use-case requires servers to be in multiple stages, simply specify all the stages you want the server to be in 'Stages' tag, separated by commas.
+For example, you could place a server in the `production` and `staging` stages by setting the 'Stages' tag to `production,staging`.

 ### Passing options to roles

 You can pass options when defining your roles.
 The options are *exactly* the same as the options that